geraldonovais/UML-Class-Diagram/README.md

 Examples:

 * House and Room: A House is composed of several Rooms.
 If the House is demolished, the Rooms no longer exist.
-* Engine and Car: A Car contains an Engine.
-If the Car is scrapped, the Engine is also discarded as it is integral to the Car.
 * Chapter and Book: A Book is made up of several Chapters.
 If the Book is removed or destroyed, the Chapters are inherently lost as well.

 ### 4. Inheritance